-8B-4.8.4 Should a manufacturer be unable to comply with the requirements set out in Article 14a.06 when requested to do so by the competent authority, the approval for the on-board sewage treatment plant type concerned may be withdrawn.
-In such a case the notification procedure specified in Article 14a.10(4) shall be used.
+8B-4.8.4 Should a manufacturer be unable to comply with the requirements set out in section 8B-4.6 when requested to do so by the competent authority, the approval for the on-board sewage treatment plant type concerned may be withdrawn.
+In such a case the notification procedure specified in paragraph 8B-4.10.4 shall be used.

-Article 14a.09

 8B-4.9 Conformity of production

-8B-4.9.1 The competent authority issuing a type approval shall ascertain in advance – if necessary working in conjunction with the other competent authorities – that suitable arrangements have been made to ensure effective checking of conformity of production in respect of the requirements of Appendix VI , Part I.
+8B-4.9.1 The competent authority issuing a type approval shall ascertain in advance – if necessary working in conjunction with the other competent authorities – that suitable arrangements have been made to ensure effective checking of conformity of production in respect of the requirements of Appendix 8, Part I.

-8B-4.9.2 The competent authority which has issued a type approval shall ascertain – if necessary working in conjunction with the other competent authorities – that the arrangements specified in paragraph 1 in respect of the provisions of Appendix VI , Part I continue to be sufficient and that every on-board sewage treatment plant provided with a type approval number in accordance with the requirements of this Chapter continues to correspond to the description in the type approval certificate and its annexes for the type-approved on-board sewage treatment plant type.
+8B-4.9.2 The competent authority which has issued a type approval shall ascertain – if necessary working in conjunction with the other competent authorities – that the arrangements specified in paragraph 8B-4.9.1 in respect of the provisions of Appendix 8, Part I continue to be sufficient and that every on-board sewage treatment plant provided with a type approval number in accordance with the requirements of this Section continues to correspond to the description in the type approval certificate and its annexes for the type-approved on-board sewage treatment plant type.

 8B-4.9.3.
-The competent authority may recognise comparable tests by other competent authorities as equivalent to the provisions of paragraphs 1 and 2.
+The competent authority may recognise comparable tests by other competent authorities as equivalent to the provisions of paragraphs 8B-4.9.1 and 8B-4.9.2.

-Article 14a.10

 8B-4.10 Non-conformity with the type-approved on-board sewage treatment plant type

-8B-4.10.1 Non-conformity with the type-approved on-board sewage treatment plant type shall be deemed to exist when there are deviations from the characteristics in the type approval certificate or, as the case may be, from the information package which have not been approved in accordance with Article 14a.05(3) by the competent authority which issued the type approval.
+8B-4.10.1 Non-conformity with the type-approved on-board sewage treatment plant type shall be deemed to exist when there are deviations from the characteristics in the type approval certificate or, as the case may be, from the information package which have not been approved in accordance with paragraph 8B-4.5.3by the competent authority which issued the type approval.

 8B-4.10.2 Should the competent authority which has issued a type approval find that on-board sewage treatment plants do not conform with the on-board sewage treatment plant type for which it issued the approval, it shall take the necessary measures to ensure that on-board sewage treatment plants in production again conform with the type-approved on-board sewage treatment plant type.
-The competent authority which found the non-conformity shall notify the other competent authorities and the Commission of the measures taken, which may extend to withdrawal of the type approval.
+The competent authority which found the non-conformity shall notify the other competent authorities and the secretariat of the UNECE Sustainable Transport Division of the measures taken, which may extend to withdrawal of the type approval.

 8B-4.10.3 If a competent authority is able to demonstrate that on-board sewage treatment plants provided with a type approval number do not conform with the type-approved on-board sewage treatment plant type, it may require the competent authority which issued the type approval to have the on-board sewage treatment plant type that is in production checked for conformity with the type-approved on-board sewage treatment plant type.
 Such action shall be taken within six months of the date of the request.

-8B-4.10.4 The competent authorities shall notify each other and the Commission within one month of any withdrawal of a type approval and of the reasons for such withdrawal.
+8B-4.10.4 The competent authorities shall notify each other and the secretariat of the UNECE Sustainable Transport Division within one month of any withdrawal of a type approval and of the reasons for such withdrawal.

-Article 14a.11

 8B-4.11 Random sample measurement/Special test